Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Financial Market and Optimization Problem

-Utility functions and the derived value function to the utility maximization problems \eqref{opti_org} do not carry a meaningful unit and therefore it is difficult to compare results for different utility functions.
-However they allow the derivation of quantities with a clear economic interpretation.
-This addressed in this subsection where we want to express the value of information available to the $H$-investors in monetary terms.
-We follow an utility indifference approach and compare the fully informed $\HF$-investor with the other partially informed $H$-investors, $H=\HR,\HC,\HD$.
+First, we compare the fully informed $\HF$-investor with the other partially informed $H$-investors, $H=\HR,\HC,\HD$.
 Recall that the fully informed $F$-investor can observe the drift.
 The $R$-investor can only observe stock returns while the $\HC$- and $\HD$- investors have access to additional information and combine observations of stock return with expert opinions.
 Now we consider for $H=\HR,\HC, \HD$ the initial capital $x_0^{H/\HF}$ which the $\HF$-investor needs to obtain the same maximized expected utility at time $T$ as the partially informed $H$-investor who started at time $0$ with wealth $x_0^H>0$ which according to \eqref{opti_org} is given by $\mathcal V_0^{H}(x_0)$.
 Following this utility indifference approach $x_0^{H/ \HF}$ is obtained as solution of the following equation

 The difference $x_0^H-x_0^{H/ \HF}>0$ can be interpreted as \textit{loss of information} for the (non fully informed) $H$-investor measured in monetary units, while the ratio

 is a measure for the \textit{efficiency} of the $H$-investor relative to the $\HF-$investor.